ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the request is authorized to revoke the certificate.
 The server SHOULD consider at least the following keys authorized for a given certificate:

-* the public key in the certificate.
+* The public key in the certificate.
+When using the public key in the certificate, the client MUST omit the "kid" header field.

-* an account key that is authorized to act for all of the identifier(s) in the certificate.
+* An account key that is authorized to act for all of the identifier(s) in the certificate.

 If the revocation succeeds, the server responds with status code 200 (OK).
 If